riyaadazad/html-tricks/about.md

 layout: right-sidebar
 description: Bio bio bio!
 permalink: /about
-image: #
+image: null
 ---

-HTML-Tricks is a tech blog that aims to provide the latest tips, thoughts, and tutorials in the field of (front-end) website development.
-We are conceptually like [CSS-Tricks](https://css-tricks.com/) and [W3Schools](https://www.w3schools.com/), but focus more on HTML.
+HTML-Tricks was created by [Riyaad Azad](https://riyaadazad.github.io) as a project for his Design, Multimedia &amp; Web Technologies course at [Briar Woods High School](https://www.lcps.org/bwhs).
+It is NOT a real site, and there are no warranties or guarantees on anything sourced from this site.
+To learn more about Riyaad Azad and his open source work, visit his personal website at [riyaadazad.github.io](https://riyaadazad.github.io), as well as his [GitHub](https://github.com/riyaadazad) and [Stack Overflow](https://stackoverflow.com/story/riyaadazad) profiles.

-See our official purpose below:
+See our official purpose statement below:

 ## Website Purpose Statement
 Coding Website | Prepared by Riyaad Azad